contest-framework/server-old/README.md

 Tertestrial allows to define several sets of mappings and switch between them at runtime.
-An example is to have one mapping for running end-to-end tests using a real browser and another to run them using a faster headless browser.
+An example is to have one mapping for running end-to-end tests using a real browser and another mapping to run them using a faster headless browser.

 __tertestrial.yml__